+In 2014, the Tribune launched TribTalk, an opinion website that is also home to the organization’s native advertising program.
 The Tribune also owns Texas Weekly, a small weekly online political newsletter founded in 1984.
 The newsletter brings in revenue to cover about 15 percent of the Tribune’s expenses, and Thornton has mentioned plans to launch similar specialty publications.

 The Tribune publishes its stories primarily on its website, though they are also available free to other Texas news outlets.